Corvidae: Interspecific communications

-Interspecific communications are evolutionarily beneficial for species living in the same environment.
+Interspecific communication is evolutionarily beneficial for species living in the same environment.
 Facial expressions are the most widely used method to express emotions by humans.
 Tate et al. (2006) explored the issue of non-human mammals processing the visual cues from faces to achieve interspecific communication with humans.
 Researchers also examined the avian species' capabilities to interpret this non-verbal communication, and their extent of sensitivity to human emotions.
-Based on the experimental subject of American Crows' behavioral changes to varying human gazes and facial expressions, Clucas et al. (2013) identified that crows are able to change their behaviors to the presence of direct human gaze, but did not respond differentially to human emotional facial expressions.
+Based on the experimental subject of American Crows' behavioural changes to varying human gazes and facial expressions, Clucas et al. (2013) identified that crows are able to change their behaviour in the presence of direct human gaze, but did not respond differentially to human emotional facial expressions.
 They further suggested that the high intelligence of the crows enables them to adapt well to human-dominated environments.

 Personality conformity

-It is considered difficult to study emotions in animals when humans could not communicate with them.
-One way to identify animal personality traits is to observe the consistency of the individual's behavior over time and circumstances.
-For group-living species, there are two opposing hypotheses regarding the assortment of personalities within a group: the social niche specialization hypothesis, and the conformity hypothesis.
-To test these two hypotheses, McCune et al. (2018) performed an experiment on the boldness of two species in Corvidae: the Mexican Jay and California Scrub-Jay.
-Their results confirmed the conformity hypothesis, supported by the significant differences in the group effects.
+It is considered difficult to study emotions in animals when humans cannot communicate with them.
+One way to identify animal personality traits is to observe the consistency of the individual's behaviour over time and circumstances.
+For group-living species, there are two opposing hypotheses regarding the assortment of personalities within a group: the social niche specialisation hypothesis and the conformity hypothesis.
+To test these two hypotheses, McCune et al. (2018) performed an experiment on the boldness of two species in Corvidae, the Mexican jay and California scrub-jay.
+The significant differences in the group effects supported the conformity hypothesis.

 Social construction

 The individual personality is both determined by genetics and shaped by social contexts.
 Miller et al. (2016) examined the role of the developmental and social environment in personality formation in common ravens and carrion crows, which are highly social corvids.
-The researchers highlighted the correlation between social contexts and an individual's consistent behavior over time (personality), by showing that conspecific presence promoted the behavioral similarities between individuals.
+The researchers highlighted the correlation between social contexts and an individual's consistent behaviour over time (personality) by showing that conspecific presence promoted the behavioural similarities between individuals.
 Therefore, the researchers demonstrated that social contexts had a significant impact on the development of the raven's and crow's personalities.

 Social complexity

 The social complexity hypothesis suggests that living in a social group enhances the cognitive abilities of animals.
-Corvid ingenuity is represented through their feeding skills, memorization abilities, use of tools, and group behaviour.
+Corvid ingenuity is represented through their feeding skills, memorisation abilities, use of tools, and group behaviour.
 Living in large social groups has long been connected with high cognitive ability.
-To live in a large group, a member must be able to recognize individuals, and track the social position and foraging of other members over time.
+To live in a large group, a member must be able to recognise individuals and track the social position and foraging of other members over time.
 Members must also be able to distinguish between sex, age, reproductive status, and dominance, and to update this information constantly.
 It might be that social complexity corresponds to their high cognition, as well as contributing to the spread of information between members of the group.